ParadropLabs/ParadropTutorial/README.md

     cat /home/ubuntu/.ssh/id_rsa.pub

-### Preparing Your GitHub Account
+### Preparing Your Paradrop Developer Account

-During the tutorial, we will be writing some code and publishing it on GitHub (https://github.com).
-First, make sure you have a GitHub account.
-It is free and only takes an email address to set up.
+During the tutorial, you will be interacting with our edge computing cloud controller at paradrop.org.
+You should create a free developer account using your email address.

-Next, in order to push code from your VM, you will need to add your SSH public key to your GitHub profile.
-That enables GitHub to verify that the push came from you and not an imposter.
+In order to push code from your VM development environment to our hosted git repository, you will need to add your SSH public key to your paradrop.org profile.
+Your public key allows our system to securely verify the commits came from you.

-Go to your GitHub account settings page (https://github.com/settings/keys) and add the **public** key mentioned above.
+Go to your Paradrop Account Settings page (https://paradrop.org/settings/sshKeys) and add the **public** from your development environment mentioned in the previous section.

 After you finish the tutorial and/or delete the VM image, feel free to remove the public key from your account as it will no longer be used.